 Volcano lovers and those interested in geology should head to the Big Island.

-Food, Beverage, and Nightlife: Oahu
+Food, drinks, and nightlife: Oahu

 No question here.
 Oahu is the seat of food, drink, and nightlife in Hawaii, and no other island in the state can compare.